 We first prepared the vertical dividers out of plywood, 12 inches deep and 96 inches high.

-I spaced them at 36 inches apart and ensured that everything was aligned properly by attaching them securely at the top of the cabinets with wood glue and screws.
+I spaced them 36 inches apart and ensured that everything was aligned properly by attaching them securely at the top of the cabinets with wood glue and screws.
 Pre-drilled holes for the screws would prevent any plywood from splitting.

 Then I cut the shelves to 36 inches long and 12 inches deep.
 I drilled holes in the vertical dividers for shelf pins, so the shelves could be moved up or down as desired.

 Then we put the shelves on top and leveled them.
-By this time, my family and I could really see the design coming to life.
+By this time, my family and I could see the design coming to life.

 It was incredibly rewarding to step back and admire how everything was shaping up.
 Our teamwork was paying off, and we could already imagine how much more functional the space would be once finished.